sequenceiq/cloudbreak-docs/docs/cloudbreak_database.md

 docker run --rm -v cbreak_dump:/dump -it alpine ls -lsa /dump/cbdb/latest
 ```

 You can set any of the existing dumps as latest with `set-dump` command.
-You can set both named or regular dumps too.
+You can set both regular or named dumps.
+For example:

 ```
 cbd db set-dump cbdb 20170628_1805